akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

 nr_max_batched_writeback
   accepts: 1..1000
   default: 1 << (15 - segment_size_order)
-As optimization, DM-Writeboost writes back $nr_max_batched_writeback segments simultaneously.
+As optimization, dm-writeboost writes back $nr_max_batched_writeback segments simultaneously.
 The dirty caches in the segments are sorted in ascending order of the destination address and then written back.
 Setting large value can boost the writeback performance.